elephantscale/HI-labs/hadoop-admin/managers/cloudera-cm/README.txt

 sudo ./cloudera-manager-installer.bin

 (For CDH5, set swappiness to 0 on every node, like this:
-# This is not required if you are using hadoop-clean-V16
+# Note that this is not required if you are using hadoop-clean-V16
 sudo bash -c "echo 'vm.swappiness = 0' >> /etc/sysctl.conf" - then reboot
 for immediate change do 'sudo sysctl vm.swappiness=0'
 - because CDH5 checks it).